CAO offers 2025: Random selection used for two maximum-points courses this year

 At Trinity College Dublin, where 60 per cent of applicants received their first preference, cut-off points rose by an average of 9.6 points, with the college saying the downward adjustment in grade inflation was “offset by a significant increase in demand”.

-While the number of courses requiring more than 600 points fell from eight to seven, points requirements rose for two-thirds of its single honours level eight degrees, including general nursing (+31) and history (+27).
+While the number of courses requiring more than 600 points fell from eight to seven, points requirements rose for two-thirds of its single-honours level 8 degrees, including general nursing (+31) and history (+27).

 Some 11,233 students listed a Trinity course as their first preference, up 12 per cent from the 10,015 in 2024, with the college making a record 4,059 offers, up from 3,897.